junosuarez/wham/README.md

 this is a work in progress. life a the bleeding edge! i sure hope you know what you're doing....

+## Stability

+Experimental: Expect the unexpected.
+Please provide feedback on api and your use-case.

 ## a peek at what your life could be like:

     var wham = require('wham')('demo')